Honorariums/Gifts to Speakers

 - Gifts of this nature, processed from group or department funds are highly discouraged because of the transaction processing costs and additional financial implications for both the department and the recipient.

 Giving an honorarium requires the recipient to provide a completed KCTCS substitute W-9 form to report the “cash equivalent” or cash payment to the IRS for tax purposes.

-Gifts and awards of a non-monetary nature (example: cups, mugs, t-shirts, pens, padfolios, etc.) are generally considered non-taxable to the recipient unless the approximate Fair Market Value is $100 or greater.
+Gifts and awards given as an honorarium to non-KCTCS employees that are of a non-monetary nature (example: cups, mugs, t-shirts, pens, padfolios, etc.) are generally considered non-taxable to the recipient unless the approximate Fair Market Value is $100 or greater.

 Non-cash items require prior approval from the KCTCS System Director of Business Services.

 The maximum dollar limit for honorarium payments is $5000.

 - The KCTCS Vice President of Administrative Services may grant exceptions to this maximum limit in writing.